 The Brain Injury Rehab Team (BIRT) serves inpatient, day patient and outpatient clients who have sustained an acquired brain injury and their families.
 Intensive rehabilitation assessment and treatment services are provided by a multidisciplinary team that includes physicians, nurses, social workers, physiotherapists, occupational therapists, speech language pathologists, resource child and youth workers, child life specialists, therapeutic recreation specialists, and special education teachers.
-Neuropsychologists also provide assessment and consultation services as part of a multi-disciplinary Concussion Team for children and youth experiencing postconcussion symptoms persisting over one month after injury.
+Neuropsychologists also provide assessment and consultation services as part of a multi-disciplinary Concussion Team for children and youth experiencing post-concussion symptoms persisting over one month after injury.

-Additionally, the Teen Online Problem Solving (TOPS) program is a new intervention service that is being implemented with BIRT adolescent clients with traumatic brain injury and their families.
-Sessions are conducted virtually and opportunities exist for interns to gain experience with individual therapy and program evaluation.
+Additionally, the Teen Online Problem Solving (TOPS) program is an intervention service that is being implemented with BIRT adolescent clients with traumatic brain injury and their families.
+Sessions are conducted virtually and opportunities exist for residents to gain experience with individual therapy and program evaluation.
+This program is pending while the current supervisor will be on maternity leave for some portion of the 2024-2025 residency cycle.